 - Stack squares vertically in a greased loaf pan.
 Cover with a clean towel and rise 45 minutes.

 - Bake in a 350 degree preheated oven 35-40 minutes.
 Glaze while warm.

-- For the glaze: mix remaining butter with brown sugar, vanilla and powdered sugar in a saucepan.
+- For the glaze: mix remaining butter with brown sugar, milk, vanilla and powdered sugar in a saucepan.
 Bring to a boil and cook one minute, then remove from heat.
 Drizzle over bread.

 - Allow bread to sit in the pan 5 minutes, then loosen with a knife and turn out to cool.